 Common Base Metal Types

-Common base metals set the starting point for every TIG setup, because the alloy you’re welding determines both rod choice and weld behavior.
-You’ll usually work with aluminum alloys, stainless steel, carbon steel, or nickel alloys, and each metal demands a compatible filler to keep the arc stable and the joint clean.
+You will often work with aluminum alloys, stainless steel, carbon steel, or nickel alloys.
+Each metal needs a compatible filler to keep the arc stable and the joint clean.

 Filler Choices For Strength